Presentations

 Books & Publications

-Chapter 17, 'Sales and Real Property Transactions' (Continuing Education of the Bar [CEB])
+Chapter 17, 'Sales and Real Property Transactions' Chapter 18, 'Substituted Judgment'

-Chapter 23, 'Handling a Decedent's Business Interests' (CEB).
+Chapter 5, 'Jurisdiction and Venue' Chapter 14, 'Creditor Claims' Chapter 23, 'Handling a Decedent's Business Interests'

 New Case Rulings